Finite-dimensional monomial algebras are determined by their automorphism group: Introduction

 Our main result follows the lines of several other results showing that certain algebraic objects are uniquely determined within a given category by their automorphism group.
 For instance, $\mathbb{P}^n$ is uniquely determined up to birational equivalence by its group of birational automorphisms in the category of irreducible varieties \cite{Can14,RUV24}.
-The affine space $\mathbb{A}^n$ is uniquely determined by its automorphism group in several categories \cite{Kra17,kraft2021affine,cantat2019families}.
-More generally, normal toric varieties non isomorphic to a torus and smooth spherical varieties non isomorphic to an algebraic group are also uniquely determined by their automorphism group in several categories \cite{LRU18,RV21b,RV24}.\\
+The affine space $\mathbb{A}^n$ is uniquely determined by its automorphism group, viewed as an ind-group, in the category of connected affine varieties \cite{Kra17}, by its automorphism group as an abstract group in the category of connected affine varieties \cite{cantat2019families}, and also by its automorphism group as an abstract group in the category of smooth irreducible quasi-projective varieties of dimension $n$ with nonvanishing Euler characteristic and finite Picard group \cite{kraft2021affine}.
+More generally, normal toric varieties non isomorphic to an algebraic torus are uniquely determined by their automorphism group in the category of irreducible normal affine varieties, and smooth affine spherical varieties non isomorphic to an algebraic torus are uniquely determined by their automorphism group in the category of irreducible smooth affine varieties \cite{LRU18,RV21b,RV24}.
+In the case of normal toric varieties, normality is essential, as shown in \cite{DLR23}, where the authors prove that if one drops the normality assumption, the variety is in general no longer determined by its automorphism group.
+The proof relies on a generalization, developed in \cite{DL24}, of the notion of Demazure roots introduced in \cite{Dem70} to affine toric varieties that are not necessarily normal.\\